stephenmwilkins/synthesizer-grids-apollo_pipeline/README.md

-# synthesizer-grids-apollo_pipeline
+# synthesizer_grid_creation
-Apollo (Sussex HPC) pipeline for create synthesizer cloudy grids
+Scripts for generating synthesiser SPS grids to separate them from the main code